-An area often neglected by businesses owners and staff is their back-up systems in case of a disaster.
+An area often neglected by business owners and staff is their back-up systems in case of a disaster.
 Frequently they get caught out when everything goes wrong, leaving them in severe trouble.
 So, Serguei Beloussov, CEO of Acronis, has put together his guide on all things back-up and data protection.

 When it comes to data protection, most people don’t have a clue.
 Many do not take the time to perform regular backups and far more have never even considered doing a back-up.
 In a world where the amount and value of information is constantly increasing, backing up data should be as natural as brushing your teeth twice a day.